-The vision of the Alliance is to be a national leader and resource to support every medical, nursing, dental, social work and all other health care and health-related professional curriculum in the United States to recognize the benefits to students when they integrate research and evidence-based skills and strategies to achieve professional standards and competencies designed to promote and deliver high quality healthcare for all people with disabilities across the lifespan.
+The vision of the Alliance is to be a international leader and resource to support medical, nursing, dental, social work and all other health care and health-related professional curriculums.
+Additionally, to recognize the benefits to students when they integrate research and evidence-based skills and strategies.
+The Alliance also aims to establish professional standards and competencies designed to promote and deliver high quality healthcare for all people with disabilities across the lifespan.

 The following values guide the Alliance’s activities:

 A collaborative spirit shared among its members;

 A diversity of ideas and viewpoints;

 Participation of individuals representing a range of health care disciplines;